 In recent years, the Canal Corporation has expanded its use of “dry dredging.”
 Dry dredging involves the use of traditional construction equipment to remove sediment during the non-navigation season when water levels are lowered.
 This practice largely takes place out of the water and as a result, protects the water quality and minimizes any adverse impacts on environmental habitats.

-Invasive Species Management
+Moved to Invasive Species page

 Stormwater runoff gathers a variety of pollutants, which degrade New York's lakes, rivers, wetland and other waterways.
 Stormwater management, especially in urban areas, is becoming a necessary step to reduce pollution in New York's waterways.
 A new federal regulation, commonly known as Stormwater Phase II, requires permits for stormwater discharges from Municipal Separate Storm Sewer Systems (MS4s) in urbanized areas (population of 1000 per square mile or more) and for all construction activities disturbing one or more acres.
 To implement the law, the New York State Department of Environmental Conservation has issued two general permits, one for MS4s in urbanized areas and one for stormwater management at construction activities.